-For more information, please contact CWB&I.
+For more information, p lease contact the CWB&I Coordinator.
+Steve Oppy 989-275-5000, extension 440

-Steve Oppy

 CONTRACTING WITH BUSINESS AND INDUSTRY (CWB&I)

 Certificate of Completion (CBIO0)

 Contracting with Business and Industry (CWB&I) is a program for specialized career training combining off-campus "hands-on" experience with related on-campus instruction.
 Students enrolled in CWB&I train 192 hours per semester at a local business.
 Placement is determined by the student's personal interview with the business trainer, which is arranged by the CWB&I advisor.
 Students may begin with the fall, winter, or summer semester and usually complete all requirements within the academic year.